 Now, this isn’t your typical short film.
 It’s a thought-provoking, eye-opening piece that flips societal norms on their head and forces us to take a hard look at gender roles and stereotypes.
 The premise of Oppressed Majority is as intriguing as it is simple: men are the oppressed majority, and women are in power.
 I know what you’re thinking, “Another gender role reversal film?
 Really?”
 But trust me, this film takes the concept to a whole new level and presents it in a way that’s both engaging and thought-provoking.

-This is a world where women catcall, pee on streets, walk around in bare minimum.
-Where men are more guarded, where they dutifully obey their wives.
-Where men are the subject of verbal/physical assault.
-Where the women are unsympathetic and indifferent and men sensitive and acquiescent.
+This is a world where women catcall, pee on streets, and walk around in bare minimum.
+A world where men are more guarded, where they dutifully obey their wives and mind you, where men are the subject of verbal/physical assault.
+A world where women are unsympathetic and indifferent, while the men, sensitive and acquiescent.

-The main focus of the film is to try address how we (both men and women) react or take to physical assault.
-“Oppressed Majority” sensitizes us to the gravity of violence (in whatever form or degree) and everyday sexism women face.
+The focus of the film is to try to address how we (both men and women) react or take to physical assault.
+Oppressed Majority brilliantly sensitizes us to the gravity of violence (in whatever form or degree) and everyday sexism women face.
 And why it’s not okay to accept it as part of our lives.

-The film’s attention to detail is also fascinating.
+The film’s attention to detail is fascinating.
 Notice the three women, for instance, casually staring behind a man as he walks past.
-Or the woman police officer’s comment on her male assistant as she question a male victim of molestation.
+Or the woman police officer’s comment on her male assistant as she questions a male victim of molestation.
 Or even Pierre’s wife’s rather cold, dismissive reception to his frustration after the assault.

 Eléonore originally released the film in French in 2010, online.
 The response was tepid.
 But the English-subtitled version released four years later went massively viral.
-It has done over 12 million views on YouTube.
+It has over 12 million views on YouTube.